-Approximately 90% of our installed ShotSpotter sensors use fourth-generation Long-Term Evolution ("LTE") wireless technology and 10% use third-generation ("3G") cellular communications.
+Approximately 96% of our installed ShotSpotter sensors use fourth-generation Long-Term Evolution ("LTE") wireless technology and 4% use third-generation ("3G") cellular communications.
 Our U.S. wireless carriers have advised us that they will discontinue their 3G services in the future and our ShotSpotter sensors will not be able to transmit on these networks.
 As a result, we are upgrading the sensors that use 3G cellular communications at no additional cost to our customers prior to the discontinuation of 3G services.
+As of the date of this Quarterly Report, we have completed upgrading approximately 85% of these sensors.
 As our wireless carriers phase out their 3G services or make changes to their spectrum allocation, we may experience reduced service performance, which may require us to complete upgrading our 3G sensors sooner than planned.
 If we are unable to complete these upgrades, we could experience disruptions in our ability to provide our solutions, which would adversely impact our business.
 These sensor replacements require significant capital expenditures, which may reduce our gross margins and also divert management's attention and other important resources away from our customer service and sales efforts for new customers.